Imagine that you get into a taxi.

 You can turn your marketing into the kind of “choose-your-own-adventure” experience that will segment your customers, personalize your sales messages, and engage your target market much more effectively – sometimes 10 to 15 times more!

 All this is possible with interactive video creation.
 The question is, how do you actually use this insane potential in a way that helps you learn the most about your target audience in order to grow your business?

-We’re glad you asked – let’s look at five strategies for automating and customizing your marketing with interactive video.
+We’re glad you asked – let’s look at five strategies for automating and customizing your interactive video marketing.

 5 ways to use interactive video for marketing automation (with examples)

 Let’s look at a few strategies for implementing interactive video in your marketing funnel, along with some examples of what it might look like.